romlotch/plastic_transport_saigon/README.md

 # Plastic_transport_saigon

-Code supporting the publication "Plastic does not simply flow into the sea: Transport dynamics affected by tides and floating plants"
+Jupyter notebook file for the pre-processing of trajectory data, supporting the publication "Plastic does not simply flow into the sea: Transport dynamics affected by tides and floating plants"

 Processes raw trajectory csv files by detecting periods the trajectory was stopped, filling in gaps, and removing missing data